karinakhal/hello-world/README.md

 Hello Everyone!

 I am learning to code.
 It is very challenging but also very interesting.
 A whole new subculture!
+Test